Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Benchmarking the solvers

+We are interested in iteration numbers, wall times, and how the nonconformity of the gradient-flow solver influences the final result.
+In order to measure this nonconformity we use the quantity

-It is closely related to the quantity that appears in the constraint violation bound~\eqref{constraint-estimate} \todosander{Post-preprint: Bitte genau die Größe aus \eqref{constraint-estimate} nehmen (mit Quadrat).} \todosander{In \eqref{constraint-estimate} steht zusätzlich $\max_k$.} As $\delta_1$ is zero for all iterates provided by the Riemannian trust-region method, we show it only for the gradient solver.
+which is the quantity that appears in the theoretical constraint violation bound~\eqref{eq:constraint-estimate}.
+As $\delta_1$ is zero for all iterates provided by the Riemannian trust-region method, we show it only for the gradient-flow solver.

-For all benchmarks of the trust-region solver we again use the \CC/\textsc{Dune} implementation of the previous chapter.
-The nonconforming gradient solver has been implemented in the Julia language.
-This difference will only influence the few measurements of wall time we show.
-As both \CC\ and Julia are compiled languages we consider this inconsistency acceptable.
-We set both solvers to iterate until the $(\cdot,\cdot)_*$-norm of the correction drops below $\eps_\mathrm{stop} = 10^{-3}$, with the exception of Problem~\ref{prob:highsing} and the test in Section~\ref{ex:random} where $\eps_\mathrm{stop} = 10^{-4}$ is used. \todosander{PPP: Bitte nach Möglichkeit vereinheitlichen.} \todopalus{In unseren Rechnungen hatten wir überall $10^{-3}$ benutzt in der $H^1-Seminorm$.
-Das $10^{-4}$ hatten wir nur im (nicht mehr vorhandenen) 2-d Fall mal benutzt.} For the Riemannian trust-region solver, we set the initial radius to $\Delta_0 = \frac{1}{2}$, and the parameters of the step acceptance criterion to $\beta_1 = 0.9$ and $\beta_2 = 10^{-2}$.
-For the tolerance of the inner monotone multigrid solver, a threshold of $\eps_\mathrm{mmg} = 10^{-10}$ is used.
-For the gradient solver we set the pseudo time step size to four times the grid resolution $\tau=4h$.
+We again use the \CC/\textsc{Dune} implementation of the previous chapter.
+For the wall-time measurements we used a standard laptop computer with an AMD Ryzen~7 processor and 16\,GB of DDR4 RAM.
+We set both solvers to iterate until the $H^1$-seminorm of the correction drops below $\epsilon_\mathrm{stop} = 10^{-3}$.
+Other than that, we used the same settings for the Riemannian trust-region solver as before, i.e., initial trust-region radius $\Delta_0 = \frac{1}{2}$ and step acceptance parameters $\beta_1 = 0.9$ and $\beta_2 = 10^{-2}$.
+For the gradient-flow solver we set the pseudo time step size $\tau$ to four times the maximum element diameter $h$ of the grid.